Some things in life are indisputable. Puppies are cute, Bill Gates is rich, the Earth is round. And smoking cigarettes is bad for you.

 Are nicotine products better than smoking?

 Nicotine itself has not been found to cause cancer or heart disease, so it's safer to use nicotine-replacement treatment (NRT) products than to smoke cigarettes.
 Nicotine products, such as patches, gum, tablets and inhalers, are available to buy in pharmacies and some supermarkets.

 According to Quitline, if you're addicted to smoking, correct use of nicotine-replacement medications may double your chances of quitting successfully.

 NRT products are usually available over the counter, but you can also get them on the Pharmaceutical Benefits Scheme (PBS).
 This means that if you get a prescription from a doctor, you can buy nicotine replacements at a reduced price.

 - A nicotine patch is a 'steady response product'.
 Attached to your skin like a Band-aid, it gives you a steady dose of nicotine while you're wearing it.
 It can take a few hours for nicotine levels to rise after you apply your first patch of the day.

-- Nicotine chewing gum, lozenges, tablets and inhalers are 'quick response products'.
+- Nicotine chewing gum, lozenges, tablets, mouth sprays and inhalers are 'quick response products'.
 They can deliver nicotine as soon you're craving it, which helps if your need to smoke changes throughout the day.

 Combining 2 forms of NRT seems to work better than one since they work in different ways.